mustafinelnare/express-mesto-gha/README.md

 [![Tests](../../actions/workflows/tests-13-sprint.yml/badge.svg)](../../actions/workflows/tests-13-sprint.yml) [![Tests](../../actions/workflows/tests-14-sprint.yml/badge.svg)](../../actions/workflows/tests-14-sprint.yml)
-# Проект Mesto фронтенд + бэкенд
+# Project: Mesto frontend + backend

+## About

+The project presents the Express.js framework and the work of the server.
+Functionality of token checking, user registration and authorization, adding/removing a card, unmarking and setting of likes, and updating user information is performed.

-## Директории
+## Directories

-`/routes` — папка с файлами роутера
-`/controllers` — папка с файлами контроллеров пользователя и карточки
-`/models` — папка с файлами описания схем пользователя и карточки

-Остальные директории вспомогательные, создаются при необходимости разработчиком
+`/routes` - folder with router files
+`/controllers` - folder with files of user controllers and card
+`/models` - folder with files describing user and card schemes

-## Запуск проекта
+## Project start

-`npm run start` — запускает сервер
+`npm run start` - starts server
-`npm run dev` — запускает сервер с hot-reload
+`npm run dev` - starts server with hot-reload